DesperatePeter/starsector-advanced-weapon-control/README.md

 ## TL;DR Instructions ##

-- Press the "J" key in combat to open up a GUI (select an ally via "R" key to modify their modes)
+- Press the "J" key in combat to open up a GUI (select an ally via "R" key beforehand to modify their modes)
 - Press the "J" key in the campaign map to open a GUI
 - By default, firing modes are automatically saved/loaded between combats (per ship)
 - (optional) edit Starsector/mods/AdvancedGunneryControl/Settings.editme to customize the mod behavior.